Hurricane Frances rattles Florida: Storm makes landfall as a Category 2: September 6, 2004

 The band subsided at sunrise, and it was back to packing.
 But not before a bit of a panic - my room key card would not work.
 The LEDs on the door lock didn't even come on, the lock was dead.
 The desk clerk on duty on Friday said that the hotel personnel would be gone today, and I thought I was stuck outside with my laptop, second camera, and clothes in a hotel that would likely be flooded in 12 hours or so.
 To my great relief, I found the lobby unlocked and a couple of attendants and maintenance workers inside, who used the manual key to open my door.
 They said the windblown rain shorted the lock.
 Whew.
 After a quick shower and preflight check of gear, I was heading south for Fort Pierce with a full tank of gas.

 I used up 1/4 tank getting to Fort Pierce at 8AM.
 Once I arrived, I did a quick survey of the town for potential shelter, safe filming spots, danger spots to avoid - as well as weak structures, signs and objects that might fail in the strong winds.
 Again, I wanted to limit driving as much as possible so I would have a chance to get out once the storm was over.
-Met some storm observers from Texas, California and Mississippi who had found a parking garage in town, we agreed to base there for the eyewall.
+Met some storm photographers from Texas, California and Mississippi who had found a parking garage in town, we agreed to base there for the eyewall.

 Bands with very strong winds rotated in around 10AM, so I made my first filming stop at the marina.
 The wind whistling through the sailboat masts was an incredible sound (see video).
 Big waves smashed into the pier even though we were on the bay.
 I recorded a gust to 72mph and many more above 60mph here: